-When we can meet the world with an open and vulnerable heart, unafraid of its beauty and its blemishes, this is the truth of an untethered soul.
-When we can let go of the struggle to become someone different, to let go of an imagined happiness, this is the truth of an awakened heart ~ Jess Leggatt
+When we can meet the world with an open and vulnerable heart, embracing its heartache as much as its beauty; this is the path of an untethered soul.
+When we can let go of the struggle to become someone different, to let go of what we think true happiness looks like and simply surrender onto the path of pure unconditional joy, this is the essence of an awakened heart ~ Jess Leggatt

 For the first 31 years of my life, perfection had become my Holy Grail.
-To reach for perfection, to strive for idealism, to make everything right, to push for the fairytale dream in all aspects of my life had become my quest, my gold standard, my evidence of a successful abundant life.
-And when perfection didn’t show up in the way I thought it should, my world would fall apart and come crumbling down, again, and again and again.
-And this happened a lot.
-Because there’s no such thing as perfection… and I am a bit of a slow learner.
+To strive for idealism, to make everything right, to push for the fairytale dream in all aspects of my life.
+It had become my quest, my evidence of a successful life.

 Chasing the elusive Holy Grail

-For the first three decades of my life, my small mind ruled the show and I was driven by my ego.
+For the first three decades of my life, my small mind ruled the show and I was driven by external means.
 Because of this, I never felt like I was enough.
 No matter how hard I tried to make things perfect in my mind, I couldn’t get it right.
-And oh my, I tried so damn hard at times to make things ‘right’ that I would turn myself inside out and upside down, until I twisted myself into a pretzel…the end result wasn’t pretty.
+And oh my, I tried so damn hard at times to get things ‘right’ that I would turn myself inside out and upside down, until I twisted myself into a pretzel…the end result wasn’t pretty.
 It was exhausting, tiring, stressful, and a sure-fire recipe for constant burnout.

-I couldn’t fix my parents divorce, I couldn’t change the way people behaved, I couldn’t take away other people’s pain, I couldn’t save the breakdown of relationships I saw around me, I couldn’t take away the sickness and suffering and heartache I saw in the world, I couldn’t save the planet, I couldn’t even save myself.
+I couldn’t fix my parents divorce, I couldn’t change the way people behaved, I couldn’t take away other people’s pain, I couldn’t save the breakdown of relationships I saw around me, I couldn’t take away the sickness and suffering and heartache I saw in the world, and many times over, I felt like I couldn’t even sort my own shit out.
 I was a fighting a losing battle that I was never ever meant to win.
-All my gripping and clinging and grasping to how I thought life should look, eventually wore me out.
-By the time I reached what I affectionately call my ‘Tipping Point’ in life (where it felt like a hundred curve balls were being hurled at me all at once), I was exhausted, burn out and ready to give up on it all.
+All my gripping and grasping to how I thought life should look, eventually wore me out.
+By the time I reached what I affectionately call my ‘Tipping Point’ in life (where it felt like a hundred curve balls were being hurled at me all at once), I was exhausted, burnt out and ready to give up on the chase.
 I had reached my threshold.
 Something had to change.
 Something had to give.
-I couldn’t go on like this anymore.

 No matter how much we try to grip, grasp, or cling onto how we think things should look, how we think life should go, or how we think we should be, life unfolds in exactly the way it was meant to, far beyond the mind’s limited ideas and often way beyond anything we ever envisioned.